mtk3d/tui-musement/README.md

 Application is split to three layers `model`, `application`, `infrastructure`.
 - `Model` contains all resources and interfaces, for handle basic application business requirements.
 It cannot depend on any other layers.
-- `Application` contains everything that is responsible for handling user interface.
+- `Application` contains interface for application output.
 This layer depends on model layer.
-In this case it's the single command.
 - `Infrastructure` is the layer with infrastructural dependencies.
 In this case there are the APIClients implemented there and the repositories which are base on the APIClients.